StephenLarkin22/Capstone-KDE-Code-SL/README.md

 # Capstone-KDE-Code-SL
 This contains the code used in completing the Final Year Project 2026 MAU44P00 on kernel density estimation by Stephen Larkin.
+For reproducibility in the simulations, seeds are used in some of the attached files and are indicated in the code.
 The code was completed in both Mathematica and R programming language in the following sections:

 ## Section 2: Kernel Density Estimation on R
 Mathematica was used for: